CMSgov/ab2d/website/sandbox/advanced_user_guide.md

 $status but $ means a variable value in the bash command line.

 #### Unable to Download Bulk Data File
-- You're file name or job name are not correct.
+- Your file name or job name are not correct.
 You can call the $status command again and verify that you have the file name & job name correct.
 - You can only download the file once.
 If you have already done that, it no longer exists on our system
 - The time between when the job completed and you requested the file was greater than 24 hours.
 Files are